yunusyerli1/youtube_replica/README.md

-In this project, I worked on my season website using react.
+In this project, I worked on youtube replica website using react.
 For the design I have used Semantic UI's designs.
-You can see the web-site. (https://semantic-ui.com/) I tried to make a website like Google on picture side.
-When you enter desired search term in the text field and press Enter, pictures related to search term will come from https://unsplash.com/ via API.
+You can see the web-site. (https://semantic-ui.com/) I tried to make a website like Youtube.
+When you enter desired search term in the text field and press Enter, videos related to search term will come from Youtube API.